 (c) The term “extended year” as used in this section means the period of time between the close of one academic year and the beginning of the succeeding academic year.
 The term “academic year” as used in this section means that portion of the school year during which the regular day school is maintained, which period must include not less than the number of days required to entitle the district, special education services region, or county office to apportionments of state funds.

 An extended year program shall be provided for a minimum of 20 instructional days, including holidays

-The strike-out indicates the exact language being waived but is still valid.
+The strike-out on the preceding 3043(d) indicates the exact language being waived but is still valid.